Apr 24, 2024 • 10 min read

 Austin is famous for having a colony of Mexican Free-Tailed bats that live under the Congress Avenue Bridge.
 In fact, it’s the largest urban bat colony in the world!

-If you visit Austin from late March through early fall, you can watch the 1.5 million bats ascend into the sky around sunset (7:30-9:45 pm) every night.
+If you visit Austin from late March through early fall, you can watch the 1.5 million bats ascend into the sky around sunset every night.
 Their nightly flight will start slow and then grow into a massive wave of bats that fly over Lady Bird Lake.
-It’s quite a magnificent thing to witness and can last about 45 minutes.
-You’ll want to arrive early to get a good spot for the show.
+It’s a magnificent sight to witness and can last about 45 minutes.
+Arrive early to get a good spot for the show.

-Planning tip: The bats fly to the east when they leave the bridge, so keep this in mind when choosing a viewing spot on the Congress Avenue Bridge or on the grassy hill of the Statesman Bat Observation Center (adjacent to the bridge.)
+Planning tip: The bats fly to the east when they leave the bridge, so keep this in mind when choosing a viewing spot on Congress Avenue Bridge or the grassy hill of the Statesman Bat Observation Center (adjacent to the bridge.)
 If both areas get too packed, find a spot (off the path) on the Butler Hike and Bike Trail.
-Remember to pick a spot on the path that’s east of the Congress Avenue Bridge.
 For a more unique experience, take your kayak, paddleboard, canoe, or water bike to Austin and watch the bats' nightly flight from the water.

 2. Go on a free historic walking tour

-The incredible history of Austin can be yours to experience with a free guided or self-guided tour.
-See the Texas State Capitol, learn all about the architecture, and visit different areas like the Senate Chamber, Supreme Court Courtroom, and more.
+Learn more about Austin's incredible history on a free guided or self-guided tour of the Texas State Capitol.
+Admire the incredible architecture and visit different areas like the Senate Chamber, Supreme Court Courtroom, and more.

-If the Capitol isn’t your vibe, check out Preservation Austin, which created 12 different self-guided historic tours around the city.
+If the Capitol isn’t your vibe, check out Preservation Austin and their 12 different self-guided historic tours around the city.
 These tours will take you through major neighborhoods like South Congress, showcase the East Austin Barrio landmarks, and tell you all about historic homes and sites in Downtown Austin.
-Some of these tours even have a GPS route that you can follow.
+Some of them even have a GPS bike route that you can follow on two wheels.

 Preservation Austin also set up narrated audio-visual tours through the Otocast App, including “Tejano Trail” and “African American Austin”, which exhibit the city’s diverse populations and their impact on Austin, while the “Iconic Music Venues” tour tells the story of Austin’s musical past.